HanwenXU721/HanwenXU.github.io/posts/01 The Collapse of the Bubble.md

 This project is the dessertation of my postgraduate architecture study in AA Projective Cities.
 You can download the whole project here: [Dissertation](https://github.com/HanwenXU721/HanwenXU.github.io/blob/master/resources/Term2%20Studio.pdf)

-You could also find more about AA Projective Cities at: http://projectivecities.aaschool.ac.uk/
+You could find more about AA Projective Cities at: http://projectivecities.aaschool.ac.uk/